hannesdelbeke/hannesdelbeke/README.md

 ### Hi 👋 I develop game pipeline tools in Python 🐍
 Below is a summary of all my projects :
-Most are fully developed by me, and some projects I contributed too, revived or packaged.
+Most are fully developed by me, some I revived, packaged, or contributed too.

 # Frameworks